Tanuja13894/Project-4-Feature-Extraction-and-Price-Prediction-for-Mobile-Phones/README.md

 Mention any transformations or normalization applied to the features.

 Modeling:-
-Specify the machine learning models used for price prediction (e.g., linear regression, decision trees, neural networks).
+*Specify the machine learning models used for price prediction (e.g., linear regression, decision trees,gradiant boosting,random forest).
-Discuss reasons for choosing specific models and any adjustments made (e.g., hyperparameter tuning).
+*specific models and any adjustments made (e.g., hyperparameter tuning).

 Evaluation:-
-Describe the metrics used to evaluate model performance (e.g., MAE, MSE, R-squared).
+Describe the metrics used to evaluate model performance (e.g., MAE, MSE, R-squared). on application linear regression,decision tree,gradiant boosting,random forest.
 Present evaluation results and discuss the model's effectiveness.

 Deployment:-